Blood glucose meters

 A blood glucose meter is a small medical device that checks the amount of glucose in your blood

-To use the meter a user would prick their finger to release a small amount of blood.
+To use the blood glucose meter a user pricks their finger to release a small amount of blood.
 This blood is then placed on a test strip and is read by the meter.
 If you have type 1 diabetes, you’ll probably check your blood glucose at least six times a day, though it is not uncommon for people to check much more than this.
 Bear in mind that the more often a person checks their glucose, the lower their HbA1c is likely to be.

 What type of blood glucose meters are there?